rezamirjaliliphd/rezamirjaliliphd.github.io/_pages/about.md

 ---
 ---

-I am a Ph.D. candidate at the University of Houston working in <a href='https://www.ie.uh.edu/research/centers-labs/socl'> System Optimization and Computing Laboratroy (SOCL) </a>, specializing in operations research, combinatorial optimization, and machine learning for logistics systems.
+I am a Ph.D. candidate at the University of Houston working in <a href='https://www.ie.uh.edu/research/centers-labs/socl'> System Optimization and Computing Laboratroy (SOCL) </a> under supervison of <a href='https://www.ie.uh.edu/faculty/lim'> Prof. Gino J. Lim </a>, specializing in operations research, combinatorial optimization, and machine learning for logistics systems.
 My research focuses on developing exact and intelligent algorithms to solve large-scale network design and routing problems with a particular emphasis on drone-assisted delivery systems.
 I have experience designing branch-and-price-and-cut frameworks, integrating reinforcement learning with optimization, and accelerating shortest path subroutines under complex constraints.
 My work spans both theoretical modeling and computational implementations in Rust, C, C++, Python, and Cython.

 ---